ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     make install -j 4
     ```
     where the number after the `-j` flag will specify how many cores to use during installation.
-    This should take approximately 5 minutes (Tested on Ubuntu 22.04.1).
+    This should take approximately 2 minutes (Tested on MacOS Sonoma).

 7. Finally, leave the build directory and install SHARPy:
     ```bash